kubernetes/website/content/en/docs/concepts/workloads/controllers/statefulset.md

 Negative caching (normal in DNS) means that the results of previous failed lookups are remembered and reused, even after the Pod is running, for at least a few seconds.

-If you need to discover Pods promptly after they are created, consider querying the Kubernetes API directly (for example, using a watch) rather than relying on DNS lookups.
+If you need to discover Pods promptly after they are created, you have a few options:

+- Query the Kubernetes API directly (for example, using a watch) rather than relying on DNS lookups.
+- Decrease the time of caching in your Kubernetes DNS provider (tpyically this means editing the config map for CoreDNS, which currently caches for 30 seconds).

 {{< /note >}}

 As mentioned in the [limitations](#limitations) section, you are responsible for